 However, when faced with a campaign to tighten laws on outdoor activities, led by well-meaning and mourning parents, it is very difficult to say “Actually, no, we don't want to eliminate the possibility of children falling off mountains” (because to do so we'd have to either eliminate mountains, or introduce draconian laws that stop people from ever climbing them).
 There are in fact many really bad things that we shouldn't attempt to completely eliminate — slander, poverty, theft, murder, adultery, disease, the list is endless.
 But not wanting to eliminate these things seems pretty indefensible.

 All of this leaves us with some big questions:

-- How do we avoid being taking in by our own rhetoric and taking things too far?
+How do we avoid being taken in by our own rhetoric and taking things too far?

 Finally, if we are conscious of the elimination fallacy, how do we avoid using it as an excuse for not going far enough or defeatism?